 Start each execution plan with your strategic objective statement from one of your strategies.
 Then, for the next four sections, go back to your brand positioning work to lay out the target, brand idea, main benefit and support points.
 For the final two sections, make it specific to the type of execution.
-For marketing communications, use the desired response that kicks off the creative brief, and the media options where you will invest.
-For innovation, decide what the internal beacon is to inspire the team, and the project status related to new products, formats or claims.
-For a sales plan, include any differences between shoppers and consumers (users), specific retail programs and execution tactics.
+And, for marketing communications, use the desired response that kicks off the creative brief, and the media options where you will invest.
+Next, for innovation, decide what the internal beacon is to inspire the team, and the project status related to new products, formats or claims.
+Finally, for a sales plan, include any differences between shoppers and consumers (users), specific retail programs and execution tactics.

 One flaw I see is that brand leaders keep using different words to say the same thing.
 Keep repeating the exact words and phrases to ensure the consistency of execution.
 Never get bored with your words.
 Repeat them.

 For example, click on the image to zoom in our Brand Plan example

 The brand communications plan answers seven questions.
 These questions steer and inspire the creation of the brand story work, so the brand communications work will establish your brand positioning, and motivate consumers to see, think, feel, do, or influence.
 We have it set up in our marketing plan template to answer the following questions:

 - First, what do we need our advertising to do?
 (Brand strategic objective statement)

 - Second, who is in our desired consumer target?
 (Most motivated people to buy what we do)

 - Third, what are we selling?
 (Our main consumer benefit we stand behind)

 - Why should they believe us?
 (Support points to back up the main benefit)